juanmnl/hydra-theme/README.md

 # Hydra Syntax Theme
 ![Inspiration](https://raw.githubusercontent.com/juanmnl/hydra-theme/master/hydra.png)

 Hail Hydra!
-Main goals will always be readability and long-term usage.
+Focused on readability and long-term usage.

 You can help develop this theme further by contributing to the github repo.

 Chao!! :)

 **Use with Atom's One Dark UI theme.**

-:fire: v2.0.0 is here! :fire:
+:fire: v3.0.0 is here! :fire:

 ## Screens